Oil sands: Surface mining

+Surface mining of oil sands involves removing overburden, then transporting the oil sands into a crushing mechanism into slurry, where the oil sands are then further processed.
 The Athabasca oil sands are the only major oil sands deposits which are shallow enough to surface mine.
 In the Athabasca sands there are very large amounts of bitumen covered by little overburden, making surface mining the most efficient method of extracting it.
-The overburden consists of water-laden muskeg (peat bog) over top of clay and barren sand.
+The overburden consists of water-laden muskeg (peat bog) overtop of clay and barren sand.
 The oil sands themselves are typically 40 to 60 m thick deposits of crude bitumen embedded in unconsolidated sandstone, sitting on top of flat limestone rock.
 Since Great Canadian Oil Sands (now Suncor Energy) started operation of the first large-scale oil sands mine in 1967, bitumen has been extracted on a commercial scale and the volume has grown at a steady rate ever since.

 A large number of oil sands mines are currently in operation and more are in the stages of approval or development.
 The Syncrude Canada mine was the second to open in 1978, Shell Canada opened its Muskeg River mine (Albian Sands) in 2003 and Canadian Natural Resources Ltd (CNRL) opened its Horizon Oil Sands project in 2009.
 Newer mines include Shell Canada's Jackpine mine, Imperial Oil's Kearl Oil Sands Project, the Synenco Energy (now owned by TotalEnergies) Northern Lights mine, and Suncor's Fort Hills mine.

 Oil sands tailings ponds

 Oil sands tailings ponds are engineered dam and dyke systems that contain salts, suspended solids and other dissolvable chemical compounds such as naphthenic acids, benzene, hydrocarbons residual bitumen, fine silts (mature fine tails MFT), and water.
-Large volumes of tailings are a byproduct of surface mining of the oil sands and managing these tailings is one of the most difficult environmental challenges facing the oil sands industry.
+Large volumes of tailings are a byproduct of surface mining of the oil sands and managing these tailings are one of the most damaging aspects of tar sands.
 The Government of Alberta reported in 2013 that tailings ponds in the Alberta oil sands covered an area of about 77 km2.
 The Syncrude Tailings Dam or Mildred Lake Settling Basin (MLSB) is an embankment dam that is, by volume of construction material, the largest earth structure in the world in 2001.